whoodes/CLRS-Problem-Set-Solutions/README.md

 [Back to Top](#table-of-contents)

 ### Dynamic Programming
-We now enter the wonderful world of graph!
+We now enter the wonderful world of graphs!
 In this set we will be focusing on the exciting concepts of dynamic programming!

 #### Longest Paths